Code-Institute-Submissions/globeconnections/README.md

 ## USER STORIES:

+- *As a traveller, I want to find the best package/rates for my next trip.*

-- *The reason behind creating this website is to find my next holiday destination as a customer.*
+- *As a customer, I want a diverse and an easy shopping experience to find my next holiday destination.*

 ## (a) SCOPE: